Wedding Bells! Summer House’s Hannah Berner Marries Comedian Des Bishop

 Happily ever after!
 Summer House alum Hannah Berner and comedian Des Bishop are officially married.

-Hannah, 30, and Des, 46, tied the not on Friday, May 13, in a Hamptons beachfront ceremony.
+Hannah, 30, and Des, 46, tied the knot on Friday, May 13, in a Hamptons beachfront ceremony.

 The couple got engaged on Valentine’s Day in 2021.
 The following month, the “Berning in Hell” podcaster posed with her fiancé and showed off her ring via Instagram.
 “Thanks for the engagement shoot mom!
 Love you @desbishop,” she captioned the photos.